dadams-AU/slides-POSC-315/slide deck/02_whatispolicy/what_is_public_policy.md

 # What is Public Policy?

 **Public Policy** is what officials within government, and by extension the citizens they represent, choose to do or not to do about public problems.

+**There's no single definition of public policy.** It's a complex and multifaceted concept that can be understood in many ways.

+---

+# Defining the Field(s) of Policy Studies

+- **Policy studies** is an interdisciplinary field that examines both the content and process of public policies.
+- Smith and Larimer emphasize that it encompasses multiple subfields:
+  - **Policy Analysis:** Evaluates policy outcomes and alternatives.
+  - **Policy Process:** Studies how policies are formulated and implemented.
+  - **Policy Advocacy and Governance:** Examines the influence of interest groups and governance structures.
+- These subfields are interconnected, reflecting the complexity of real-world policy challenges.

 ---